myllynen/aap-automation/README.md

 1. DNS, networking, SSH, and timesync have been setup properly.
 The installer will open the needed firewall ports if the _firewalld_ service was enabled during installation.
-1. Passwordless sudo rights on all nodes, including the installer host.
-   If the installer RPM was already installed on the installer host then sudo rights on the installer host are needed only due to AAP-14991 (hopefully to be fixed in a future release).
+1. Passwordless sudo rights on all AAP nodes.
+Needed also on the installer host if the RPM needs to be installed.
+If the installer RPM was already installed on the installer host then sudo rights on the installer host are needed only, for now, due to AAP-14991 (to be fixed in a future release).

 The [inventory](inventory) file in this directory specifies the installer (bastion) host, i.e., where to run the actual installer.
 Especially in a demo setup this can well be the same host as the as the local system and the Automation Controller node.

-The most minimal configuration for a basic demo setup with the controller node only could be like this:
+The most minimal installation for a basic demo setup with the controller node only could be like this:

 ```
 # AAP repository version